arkadi81/nutrition/README.md

 ## deployment on heroku

-the repo contains heroku configuration - environment variables will need to be set via heroku cli or website
+- the repo contains heroku configuration (Procfile in root and heroku-postbuild script in package.json in root)
+- environment variables will need to be set via heroku cli or website

 # Features: